 You could have a guaranteed issue right to buy a Medigap policy if you:

 - Enrolled in a Medicare Advantage plan and decide to switch back to Original Medicare during the first 12 months

 - Move out of the service area of your Medicare Advantage plan

 - Get your health coverage from a group plan that is ending

 When to Sign Up

 The best time to sign up for a Medigap policy is during your Open Enrollment Period.

 What Are the Most Popular Medicare Supplement Plans?

-Over 158,000 Medicare beneficiaries in Oregon are enrolled in Medigap policies.
-The most popular is Medicare Supplement Plan F with over 100,000 enrolled.
-Other popular plans include Medigap Plan G, which has over 32,000 enrollees, and Medigap Plan N with over 14,000 enrollees.3
+Over 190,000 Oregon residents enrolled in Medigap policies.
+The most popular is Medicare Supplement Plan F with about 88,000 enrolled.
+Other popular plans include Medigap Plan G, which has over 77,000 enrollees, and Medigap Plan N with almost 16,000 enrollees.3